OPENING CONCERT: Stian Carstensen – Musical Sanatorium

-The album includes contributions from names such as Mike Patton, Ola Kvernberg, Jacob Collier, Todd Terje, Jarle Vespestad, Finn Guttormsen, Audun Sandvik, Atle Sponberg, Bjarne Magnus Jensen, Sidsel Walstad, Torbjørn Dyrud, Pål Hausken, Gabriel Carstensen Øien, Finn Guttormsen and Marinette Tonning-Olsen.
-Many of these musicians will be on stage this evening, as well as the Romanian cimbalom virtuoso Giani Lincan, who, among his many projects, contributed to the Oscar-winning score for Wes Anderson’s film The Grand Budapest Hotel.
+The album has contributions from renowned names such as Mike Patton, Ola Kvernberg, Jacob Collier, Todd Terje, Jarle Vespestad, Finn Guttormsen, Audun Sandvik, Atle Sponberg, Bjarne Magnus Jensen, Sidsel Walstad, Torbjørn Dyrud, Pål Hausken, Gabriel Carstensen Øien, Finn Guttormsen and Marinette Tonning-Olsen and several of these we will also hear live this evening.
+Particularly worth mentioning is the Romanian cimbalom virtuoso Giani Lincan, who is known, among other things, for having contributed to the film music for the Wes Anderson film Grand Budapest Hotel.

 Ola Kvernberg – violin